-Don’t make the mistake of confusing religion with spirituality, nor with spiritual exploration.
+Don’t make the mistake of confusing religion with spirituality, nor religion with spiritual exploration.

-Point of fact, the believers and followers of one God treats the Gods of others as metaphors.
-So, the most powerful metaphor is an excuse to exercise greed, bias, and prejudice.
+Point of fact, the believers and followers of one God often treat the Gods of other belief systems as metaphors.
+So in reality the most powerful metaphor is just an excuse to exercise the most harmful aspects of human greed, bias, and prejudice.

 We hope you found this article helpful, maybe even thought-provoking.
 If you didn’t like it, comment and tell us why.
 You will find more interesting posts on our blog page.
 Use the search option on the blog page to find articles by key terms, topics, or category.